 Conclusion

 I hope I could help you to make the switch from user to device or vice versa easier.
+For recurring tasks like this, an Azure Automation Runbook to automate tasks in Intune can also be a useful next step.
 Especially with large groups this can be quite a tedious task to change a user assignment to a device assignment.

 Stay healthy, Cheers